F.A.Q: we answer your questions

 Screening for HIV, hepatitis B and C, and syphilis on a blood sample as well as screening for chlamydiosis (Chlamydia trachomatis) and gonorrhea (Neisseria gonorrhoeae) on a urine sample.

-How does BIONEXT engage in this campaign?
+How does BIONEXT engage in the European Testing Week campaign?

 BIONEXT participates by making screening accessible in its laboratories and via its mobile units ("LABOMOBILE") throughout Luxembourg: without appointment, free of charge, without prescription.